Canon SX420 vs Leica Q2

 It is notable that the Q2 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the Q2 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Leica Q2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.